 Aggressive Incentives Built for New Quality Job Creation and Investment

-St. Joseph offers the benefit of a Foreign Trade Zone designation, and KCP&L’s electric rates are among the lowest in the state and region, including economic development rate reductions for companies which meet heavy load criteria.
+St. Joseph offers the benefit of a Foreign Trade Zone designation, and Evergy’s electric rates are among the lowest in the state and region, including economic development rate reductions for companies which meet heavy load criteria.

 Buchanan County Economic Development Fund – Funded by the one-quarter cent sales tax originally passed in 1996, the funding provides flexible dollars for economic development projects.
 Usually the funds are provided in the venue of five-year forgivable loans, contingent upon certain milestones of job creation and investment being met.